HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Alerts Waterdrop (WDH) Investors to Filing of Securities Class Action, Encourages Investors with Significant Loss to Contact Firm's Attorneys Now

 SAN FRANCISCO, Sept.
-16, 2021 /PRNewswire/ -- Hagens Berman urges Waterdrop Inc. (NYSE: WDH) investors with significant losses to submit your losses now.
+20, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Waterdrop Inc. (: WDH) investors with significant losses to submit your losses now.

 Class Period: May 4, 2021 – Sept.
 14, 2021